-The Master of Construction Engineering Management (MCEM) at Lawrence Technological University provides specialized education addressing the needs of students interested in the concepts of construction engineering and the principles of management.
-The synthesis of these two fields represents a highly marketable combination of skills, which are valuable in today’s environment of integrated project delivery.
 The program focuses on in-depth information regarding the project management plan with specific courses on project scheduling, project estimating, construction safety practices per OSHA specifications, sustainable construction practices, construction law, accounting, asset management, materials management, quality control and risks and uncertainties.
 This well-rounded education, embracing Lawrence Tech’s motto of theory and practice, can help prepare you for leadership positions within the construction industry

 The MCEM program requires 30 credit hours to complete.
 Most courses are available in the evenings, and you can complete your degree in as few as three semesters.